fjukstad/walrus/README.md

 to some other remote.

 ### Performance
-Note that you may experience that `git-lfs` uses some time to start keeping track of your data.
+You may experience that `git-lfs` uses some time to start keeping track of your data.
 Adding the NA12878 WGS (270GB) bam file takes roughly 1 hour on our fat server (80 Intel xenon CPUs, 10 cores/CPU, ~1TB memory).
 Bear in mind that `git-lfs` runs on a single CPU.
 Most of the time spent is simply copying